-- The acting is top-notch.
+The acting is top-notch.
 Robert Downey Jr. is one of the great actors of our time—if you don’t believe me, go watch his portrayal of Charlie Chaplin in the movie Chaplin.
-Likewise, the rest of the cast are submerged in their roles, most notably the villain of the picture, who could easily come across as a two-dimensional, mustache-twirling “I’ll ruuuule the world!” stereotype—but he doesn’t.
+Likewise, the rest of the cast are submerged in their roles.
+Most notably the villain of the picture, who could easily come across as a two-dimensional, mustache-twirling “I’ll ruuuule the world!” stereotype—but he doesn’t.
 He comes across as cold, calculating, and dangerous.

-- The basic premise, as with all of Marvel Comics great characters, is that Tony Stark is tragically flawed.
+The basic premise, as with all of Marvel Comics great characters, is that Tony Stark is tragically flawed.
 Yes, he has more money than most countries, great creativity, and intelligence, good looks, beautiful women.
 But he’s now dependent on his armor to keep his injured heart beating.
-In addition, something that’s hinted at, but not obvious, is that he has a drinking problem.
+In addition, something that’s hinted at, but not obvious: He has a drinking problem.
 There are two other Iron Man movies in the works, one of which may deal with his descent into alcoholism.
 I remember reading the Iron Man comic books dealing with Stark’s alcoholism many years ago.
 The cover of Demon in a Bottle is still burned into my memory.
 Done right, this will be a story worth watching.

-- I can’t ignore the Jack Factor.
+I can’t ignore the Jack Factor.
 My son, Jack, is an enormous super-hero fan at the age of 8.
 And he’s watched the trailer dozens of time, downloaded the wallpaper and screensavers from the original site, and can’t stop talking about it.
-Like it or not, action films are aimed at the 8-year-old in adult men (myself included)—and he’s right.
+Like it or not, action films are aimed at the 8-year-old in adult men (myself included) ….
+And he’s right.

-- Last, but not least, is the way that the war in Afghanistan (and by extension, Iraq) is portrayed.
+Last, but not least, is the way that the war in Afghanistan (and by extension, Iraq) is portrayed.
 Unlike the other recent anti-war films from Hollywood, this movie isn’t the knee-jerk anti-war “America is bad” movie that we’ve come to expect from Hollywood.
 And that has universally tanked at the box office.
-It takes a realistic view of the world, humanizes the soldiers in Tony Stark’s protective convoy and makes us care about them—shortly before they’re killed.
+It takes a realistic view of the world, humanizes the soldiers in Tony Stark’s protective convoy and makes us care about them.
+Shortly before they’re killed.
 They’re part of the reason that Stark decides that he needs to be like them.
 A protector, willing to put his life on the line.
 It’s a very powerful, positive statement—and it will resonate with the American public.